 The Council on Foreign Relations (CFR) is like that duck.
 It may not be obvious, but if you’re paying attention it can be found.
-Pay attention to influential people in politics and look for the CFR duck—their CFR connection.
+Pay attention to influential people in politics and look for their CFR connection—the duck.
 Secretaries of State are nearly always CFR members.
 The same is true of Secretaries of Defense and Treasury.
 U.S. presidents are usually CFR members, or they have family members who are.
 Many members of the media are CFR members.
 Is someone an influential writer or talk show host?
 Look for the CFR connection.
 Keep your eyes open, and with few exceptions you will find it.

 Why should we care about CFR membership?
 Because of their influence.
 They are a powerful organization that almost nobody knows about.
 They are not elected, but they influence elected officials.
 They are chosen by elected officials to run departments of the government.
 If our politicians are being influenced by the CFR, shouldn’t we know more about that influence?